ChiefChriss/SimpleWeather/README.md

 #Disclaimer
 if you want to use this yourself you have to create an api key with https://www.weatherapi.com they have a paid one and a free one.
+You also need to have the request library downloaded